Useful information on living and driving in France

 If you’re a British expat with basic residential status or have lived in the country for at least three months, then you can apply for health coverage under the French health system, called Protection Universelle Maladie or “PUMa”.

-On registry of PUMa is completed, you’ll receive temporary access to healthcare.
-This is followed up with a confirmation of access to French healthcare and an insurance number – this documentation is called, attestation de droits à l’assurance maladie.
-With this official documentation, you can apply for a healthcare card or carte vitale.
+Once registry of PUMa is completed, you’ll receive temporary access to healthcare.
+This is followed up with a confirmation of access to French healthcare and an insurance number – this documentation is called attestation de droits à l’assurance maladie.
+With this official documentation, you can apply for a healthcare card or carte vitale

 Driving in France

-British expats driving in France will experience different rules and attitudes on the road.
-Whilst French road systems can seem similar to the UK, there are some differences in the legal side of it.
-In particular, Brexit has changed many of these dynamics.
-One key consideration for expats, for example, is whether or not their insurance and breakdown covers European travel to countries like France.
+While French road systems can seem similar to the UK, there are some differences in the legal side of it.
+Brexit has changed many of these dynamics.
+One key consideration for expats, for example, is whether their insurance and breakdown cover includes European travel to countries like France.
 It’s imperative that foreign expats expecting to use the roads both legally and safely in France carry valid insurance.

-As well as insurance, anyone driving a GB car cannot show the European flag on their numberplate in European countries now.
-In France, you must put a GB sticker on your car.
-You can also get fined for not having the correct breakdown gear, including a breakdown triangle, high-vis jacket and similar.
+As well as insurance, anyone driving a UK car cannot show the European flag on their numberplate in European countries now.
+In France, you must either display a number plate with a UK identifier or attach a UK sticker to your car – UK identifiers have replaced GB identifiers, which are no longer valid anywhere in Europe.
+You can also get fined for not having the correct breakdown gear, including a breakdown triangle and high-vis jacket — both of which are legally required.

-If you currently carry a paper driving licence or one issued in Gibraltar, Guernsey, Jersey, or Isle of Man, then you may require an International Driving Permit (or IDP).
-This is a multi-lingual representation of your diver’s licence, which can be used in countries both within the EU and beyond its borders.
+UK drivers with photocard licences generally don’t need an International Driving Permit (IDP) for France, however if you currently carry a paper driving licence or one issued in Gibraltar, Guernsey, Jersey, or the Isle of Man, then you may require one.
+This is a multi-lingual representation of your driving licence, which can be used in countries both within the EU and beyond its borders.
 You may need an IDP even if you rent a car and especially if you cross any borders during your visit to Europe.
 An IDP can be obtained from any Post Office.

 You should consider always driving with the proper documentation, including: